What you see: Brown dots on your lettuce, especially along the lower parts of the ribs.

 Many types of produce give off invisible vapors of ethylene gas.
 Ethylene occurs naturally in plants and prompts fruits to soften and sweeten.
 Generally speaking, it causes aging.

-The condition is called “russet spotting.”
-Ethylene causes the lettuce to produce certain compounds which lead to those brown spots.
-The lettuce is still safe to eat, though make sure to give it a good rinse.
-Those spots signal that cells have been weakened, making the lettuce a touch friendlier to any pathogens that happen to be nearby.
+Fortunately, this is all an “abiotic” process; no harmful microbes required!
+For most folks, a good rinse of the lettuce will be enough, maybe a trim for aesthetics.
+However, those spots signal that cells have been weakened, making the affected portion of the lettuce a touch friendlier to any pathogens that happen to be nearby.
+So proceed with care if you’re preparing food for anyone who is immunocompromised.
 And prioritize eating this lettuce; the brown spots indicate an accelerated rotting schedule.

 Ethylene exposure can happen at home or before the lettuce gets to the supermarket